JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 ### PositionFinder

-`PositionFinder` find position of input text entities in original document.
+`PositionFinder` find the position of input text entities in the original document.

 #### Input Columns